Hospice Hearts has a number of adjunct special projects designed to help cats and dogs in need in Central Illinois:

 Hospice Hearts selects one young pitbull or pitbull mix per month from a local animal shelter or animal control to be a part of The Pitbull Project.
 We provide veterinary care to the pitbull to prepare him or her for adoption.

-This pitbull enrolls in training designed to help them become a good canine citizen and breed ambassador.
+The pitbull is enrolled in training designed to help them become a good canine citizen and breed ambassador.
 The selected pitbull is then placed for adoption.
 Due to the young age and significant financial investment we will make in these dogs, an adoption fee of $200 applies.

 Hospice Hearts is delighted to provide unsocialized and unadoptable cats (also known as feral cats) with safe havens by matching them with barn homes in Central Illinois.